Talk with a First Home Buyer Mortgage Broker.

 Buying your first home is both exhilarating and terrifying!
 The decisions seem endless!
 Should your home loan be on a fixed or variable interest rate or combination of both?
 Is it best to pay interest-only or interest and principal?
 Do you need to opt for features such as redraw facilities and/or offset accounts?

-Luckily we?re here to give you all the help you need!
+Luckily we are specialist first home buyer mortgage brokers, and we are here to give you all the help you need!
 We guide you through the maze of solicitors, conveyancers, banks and real estate agents during your home loan journey, and are with you each step of the way, from pre-approval to settlement and beyond.

-Loanscope works with more than 30 different lenders and compares over 600 Home loans to find the right one for you.
+Loanscope works with more than 30 different lenders and compares over 600 First Home Buyer Home Loans to find the right one for you.
 Best of all, we have the expertise to negotiate a better deal on your behalf and can customise your home loan so that you only pay for the features you actually need.

-Preparation is a must for first home buyers!
+Preparation is a must for first time home buyers!

 Considering buying a property but unsure whether you qualify for a home loan?
 We provide a full assessment of your situation (yes, at no cost!), including how much you can afford to borrow, what your monthly repayments would be and which lenders are a good fit for you.
 When you are ready to buy, we will organise your pre-approval, which means you will know your limits and can concentrate on finding a great place to live in.
 Have a look at our calculators to work out you figures: